oleks/trafaret/README.rst

 Using ``trafaret`` effectively requires you to be attentive: teachers readily undermine the creativity of their students, and pose overly liberal programming exercises, having an infeasible set of solutions.
-This is why I use the word "exercise", rather than "task": to emphasize the ``trafaret`` is not well-suited for more open-ended programming tasks.
+This is why I use the word "exercise", rather than "task": to emphasize that ``trafaret`` is not well-suited for more open-ended programming tasks.

 Despite these formal shortcomings, ``trafaret`` can help yield more uniform